Quality of Coverage (QoC): Quantifying Cellular Network Coverage Quality, Usability and Stability: QoC Characterization Datasets

 \endgroup

 This model controls how often performance drops begin ($p_{\mathrm{entry}}$) and how long they persist ($p_{\mathrm{self}}$).
 Within each state, we simulate download speed values using a normal distribution.
 The usable and unusable states are described in Table~\ref{tab:qoc-scenarios}.
-We simulate the following network types.
-In the first two, the network is expected to be unusable for the same total duration (15\% of total time), but the frequency and duration of disruptions vary.
+In the SFD and LRD scenarios, the network is expected to be unusable for the same total duration (15\% of total time), but the frequency and duration of disruptions vary.

-\textbullet\ \textbf{Short-frequent drops (SFD):} This scenario, referenced as SFD, models short, frequent disruptions, with $p_{\mathrm{entry}} = 1/180$ and $p_{\mathrm{self}} = 1 - 1/30$.
-This results in average degraded durations of $\sim$30 minutes and usable periods of $\sim$3 hours.

-\textbullet\ \textbf{Long-rare drops (LRD):} This scenario, referenced as LRD, models infrequent but longer-lasting disruptions with $p_{\mathrm{entry}} = 1/4320$ and $p_{\mathrm{self}} = 1 - 1/720$.
-This results in degraded durations of $\sim$12 hours, occurring once every 3 days on average.

-\textbullet\ \textbf{Congestion:} This scenario models chronic slowdowns punctuated by occasional relief using normal distributions; $p_{\mathrm{entry}} = 1/360$ and $p_{\mathrm{self}} = 1 - 1/60$.
-This results in average degraded durations of $\sim$6 hours and usable periods of $\sim$60 minutes.